junxit/us-congress-bills-112/bill.md

   >     - **(C)** *Possession*
   >       - **(i)** *In general* The term possession, used with respect to possession of a sample of sexual assault evidence by a State or unit of local government, includes possession by an individual who is acting as an agent of the State or unit of local government for the collection of the sample.
   >       - **(ii)** *Rule of construction* Nothing in clause (i) shall be construed to create or amend any Federal rights or privileges for non-governmental vendor laboratories described in regulations promulgated under section 210303 of the DNA Identification Act of 1994 (42 U.S.C.
 14131).
-  > - **(o)** *Establishment of protocols, technical assistance, and definitions*
+  > - **(o)** *Establishment of advisory guidelines, technical assistance, and definitions*
-  >   - **(1)** *Protocols and practices* Not later than 18 months after the date of enactment of the SAFER Act of 2012, the Director, in consultation with Federal, State, and local law enforcement agencies and government laboratories, shall develop and publish a description of protocols and practices the Director considers appropriate for the accurate, timely, and effective collection and processing of DNA evidence, including protocols and practices specific to sexual assault cases, which shall address appropriate steps in the investigation of cases that might involve DNA evidence, including—
+  >   - **(1)** *Advisory guidelines* Not later than 18 months after the date of enactment of the SAFER Act of 2012, the Attorney General, in consultation with Federal, State, and local law enforcement agencies and government laboratories, shall develop and publish a report containing advisory guidelines the Attorney General considers appropriate for the accurate, timely, and effective collection and processing of sexual assault evidence that is awaiting testing, which shall address appropriate steps in the investigation of cases that might involve sexual assault evidence that is awaiting testing, including only—
   >     - **(A)** how to determine—
-  >       - **(i)** which evidence is to be collected by law enforcement personnel and forwarded for testing;
+  >       - **(i)** which evidence is to be collected by law enforcement personnel and forwarded for testing; and
-  >       - **(ii)** the preferred order in which evidence from the same case is to be tested; and
-  >       - **(iii)** what information to take into account when establishing the order in which evidence from different cases is to be tested;
+  >       - **(ii)** what information to take into account when establishing the order in which evidence from different cases is to be tested;
   >     - **(B)** the establishment of a reasonable period of time in which evidence is to be forwarded by emergency response providers, law enforcement personnel, and prosecutors to a laboratory for testing;
-  >     - **(C)** the establishment of reasonable periods of time in which each stage of analytical laboratory testing is to be completed;
-  >     - **(D)** systems to encourage communication within a State or unit of local government among emergency response providers, law enforcement personnel, prosecutors, courts, defense counsel, crime laboratory personnel, and crime victims regarding the status of crime scene evidence to be tested; and
+  >     - **(C)** systems to encourage communication within a State or unit of local government among emergency response providers, law enforcement personnel, prosecutors, courts, crime laboratory personnel, and crime victims regarding the status of sexual assault evidence to be tested; and
-  >     - **(E)** standards for conducting the audit of the backlog for DNA case work in sexual assault cases required under subsection (n).
+  >     - **(D)** standards for conducting the audit of the backlog of sexual assault evidence that is awaiting testing required under subsection (n).
-  >   - **(2)** *Technical assistance and training* The Director shall make available technical assistance and training to support States and units of local government in adopting and implementing the protocols and practices developed under paragraph (1) on and after the date on which the protocols and practices are published.
+  >   - **(2)** *Technical assistance and training* The Attorney General shall make available technical assistance and training to support States and units of local government in adopting and implementing the guidelines developed under paragraph (1) on and after the date on which the guidelines are published.
   >   - **(3)** *Definitions* In this subsection, the terms awaiting testing and possession have the meanings given those terms in subsection (n).

 ## § 3.
-Reports to congress
+Reports to Congress

 Not later than 90 days after the end of each fiscal year for which a grant is made for the purpose described in section 2(a)(6) of the DNA Analysis Backlog Elimination Act of 2000, as amended by section 2, the Attorney General shall submit to Congress a report that—